IsraelCabrera/frigate/docs/docs/security/installation.md

 **Advanced Settings:**

-If you want to use the password template feature, you should add the "FRIGATE_RTSP_PASSWORD" environment variable and set it to your preferred password under advanced settings.
+If you want to use the password template feature, you should add the "SECURITY_RTSP_PASSWORD" environment variable and set it to your preferred password under advanced settings.
 The rest of the environment variables should be left as default for now.

 ![image](https://user-images.githubusercontent.com/4516296/232587163-0eb662d4-5e28-4914-852f-9db1ec4b9c3d.png)

 **Port Settings:**

 The network mode should be set to `bridge`.
-You need to map the default frigate container ports to your local Synology NAS ports that you want to use to access Frigate.
+You need to map the default security container ports to your local Synology NAS ports that you want to use to access Frigate.

-There may be other services running on your NAS that are using the same ports that frigate uses.
+There may be other services running on your NAS that are using the same ports that security uses.
 In that instance you can set the ports to auto or a specific port.

 ![image](https://user-images.githubusercontent.com/4516296/232582642-773c0e37-7ef5-4373-8ce3-41401b1626e6.png)